 Causes of late miscarriage

 Like early miscarriages, most late miscarriages are caused by genetic or chromosomal abnormalities.
 Unexpected trauma, like a car accident or an especially large fall, can also be to blame.
-Other possible reasons for late miscarriage include:
+Other possible reasons for late miscarriage causes include:

 - Immune disease